cvs-health/testaro/README.md

 }
 ```

-This script tells Testaro to open a page in the Chromium browser, navigate to `example.com`, and perform the tests in the `alfa` package on that URL.
+This script tells Testaro to open a page in the Chromium browser, navigate to `example.com`, and perform the tests in the `alfa` package on that URL, within 65 seconds.

 ### Strictness